College Football on NBC Sports: 1990s and 2000s: Notre Dame football, Bayou Classic

-NBC Sports Group (2011–2019)
+2010s: Addition of NBC Sports Network

 In 2011, Comcast acquired a majority stake in NBC Universal, and merged its existing sports networks—including Versus, which was relaunched as NBC Sports Network (NBCSN) in January 2012—into the NBC Sports division.
 With the expansion of the Pac-10, Fox Sports decided to move some of its games to FX, while Versus would continue holding rights to seven games each season.
 The sub-licensing agreement ended in the 2012 season, when the newly-renamed Pac-12 began a new 12-year deal with Fox, ESPN, and the new conference-run Pac-12 Networks.

 Ahead of the 2012 season, NBC Sports reached a five-year contract with the Colonial Athletic Association (CAA) to carry basketball and FCS football on its networks; football games would be carried on the Comcast SportsNet networks, with five games per-season airing on NBCSN—marking the first college sports contract reached by the merged division.
 NBC Sports also renewed its rights to the Ivy League for two additional seasons, with NBCSN carrying at least six to ten football games per-season.

 In 2013, NBCSN lost its share of Mountain West rights to ESPN.
 On April 9, 2013, NBC Sports renewed its broadcasting contract with Notre Dame through the 2025 season.
 As part of the contract, NBCSN also gained the rights to exclusively broadcast select Notre Dame home games.

 In 2014, NBCSN lost a portion of the CAA rights to the American Sports Network, an upstart sports syndication service launched that year by the Sinclair Broadcast Group.
 NBCSN also initially declined to renew its television deal with the Ivy League, which would have left that league without a television broadcaster for the 2014 season; the channel's increased emphasis on Premier League soccer matches reduced the number of opportunities for the network to carry college football on Saturday afternoons.
 However, NBCSN reversed its decision and added select Ivy League games beginning in late October 2014 in a joint agreement with Fox College Sports.
 NBCSN lost its Ivy League rights after the 2017 season as the conference signed an agreement with ESPN the following year, with most games being moved to subscription service ESPN+.
 The CAA left NBCSN for a one-year deal with CBS Sports Digital and Fox Sports Go in 2018, before signing with FloSports in 2019.

 In 2015, the Bayou Classic moved from NBC to NBCSN.
 In 2020, USA Network exclusively aired one Notre Dame game on September 19, 2020, as overflow for NBC's coverage of the 2020 U.S. Open.
-A second primetime game was briefly preempted from NBC to USA due to coverage of a speech by 2020 presidential election winner Joe Biden.
+A second primetime game was briefly preempted from NBC to USA due to coverage of a speech by president-elect Joe Biden.
 For the 2021 season, Notre Dame's home opener was aired exclusively on NBCUniversal's new streaming service Peacock.
 NBCSN shut down at the end of 2021, with its sports properties assumed by Peacock and other NBCUniversal channels.